ross-u/exercise-ssr-/README.md

 <br>

-Create a new View file named `About.jsx` used to render the About page:
+In the `views` folder` create a new View/Template file named `About.jsx` used to render the About page:

 - Create a new route for `GET` request with the endpoint `/about`: